MinaProtocol/mina/rfcs/0030-fork-signalling.md

 For gossiped blocks, if the block's current fork ID differs from the node's current fork ID, that block is ignored, and the sender is punished.

-To signal a proposed fork change, there needs to be a mechanism for the node to set its next fork ID, to be included in the blocks it gossips.
-That can be accomplished by a client command that stores the next fork ID in the configuration, to be used the next time the node is run.
-Additionally, we may wish to change a node's next fork ID dynamically via a GraphQL query, which would also store the next fork ID in the configuration.
+To signal a proposed fork change, we need mechanisms for a node to set its next fork ID, to be included in the blocks it gossips subsequently.
+An optional command-line flag indicates the next fork ID to be used, which also stores the next fork ID in the dynamic configuration, to be used the next time the node is run.
+Additionally, we'll provide a GraphQL endpoint to set the next fork ID, which would also store the next fork ID in the dynamic configuration.

-A node can track the number of gossiped blocks with a proposed next fork ID and elect to restart with a new current fork ID.
-Nodes should log statistics of proposed next fork IDs that appear in received gossip, so that node operators can make informed choices whether to switch.
-Such statistics should also be available via GraphQL.
-We defer discussion of the details of such statistics.

-Some of this design appears in PR #4347, which has not been merged as of this writing.
+Much of this design appears in PR #4347, which has not been merged as of this writing.
-The punishment implemented there for mismatched current fork IDs is an Instaban, which may be too severe.
-In that PR, there is no code to set next fork IDs.
+The punishment implemented there for mismatched current fork IDs is a trust decrease of 0.25, allowing a small number of mismatches in blocks before banning a peer.
+That PR does not implement any mechanism for setting the next fork ID.

 ## Drawbacks
 [drawbacks]: #drawbacks